Kevin Hern gets votes for House speaker on third day of fight in D.C.

-Hern, starting only his third term, received two votes on the eighth ballot Thursday afternoon after Colorado Republican Lauren Boebert nominated him on that and the subsequent ballot.
+Hern, starting only his third term, received votes from new 2nd District Congressman-elect Josh Brecheen of Oklahoma and Colorado Republican Lauren Boebert on the eighth ballot Thursday afternoon and continued to receive votes through subsequent ballots.
+He received seven votes on the 10th and 11th ballots.

 Asked about the two votes, Hern’s press office sent a link to a statement made to Reese Gorman of The Frontier that says, in part, “If I hear my name, it’s something I’ll have to think and pray about before deciding if it’s a job I’ll run for.”